 If they have not attended for more than 30 weeks and 3 days, a reassessment should be processed showing the amount of main student loan reassessed less any extra weeks loan.

-Student H's course has a duration of 33 weeks in AY 21/22 and household income is £18.000.
+Student H's course has a duration of 33 weeks in AY 20/21.

 Original assessment: